johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 ### Providing feedback when searching by room, and connecting to the reservation page
 ### Connecting the rooms page to the make reservation page
 ### Connecting the Major's Suite page, and extracting our javascript module
+### Adding a migration for seeding rooms
+- Generate a migration for seeding rooms in our room table `soda generate sql SeedRoomsTable`